x

 Can I continue to use my current providers?

 Absolutely.
-Aware only sets clients up with providers (therapist, family therapist, psychiatrist, primary care physician, etc) if they do not have one, or are unhappy with their current providers.
+Aware only sets up clients with providers (therapist, family therapist, psychiatrist, primary care physician, etc.) if they do not have one or are unhappy with their current providers.

 What type of family involvement is available during treatment?